-Why avoid dairy?
+Why replace dairy?
 How?

-Pasteurized, cow’s dairy (milk, cheese, and yogurt) has most if not all of the nutrients removed during the processing and heat treatment.
-Be aware that much industrial dairy is from cows fed on growth hormones, antibiotics, and painkilllers.
-Dairy can cause congested sinuses or mucus in many people.
-If your sinuses are often congested, then why not try avoiding dairy for a week, and then see how you feel?
+Pasteurized, cow’s dairy (milk, cheese, and yogurt) has most nutrients removed during the processing and heat treatment.
+Also, be aware that much industrial dairy is from cows fed on growth hormones, antibiotics, and painkillers.
+Pasteurized, cow’s dairy can cause congested sinuses, mucus, or skin irritations in many people.
+If your sinuses are often congested, then why not try avoiding dairy for a week, and see how you feel?

 The facts about dairy go beyond “lactose intolerance”.
 Lactose is a sugar (glucose + galactose) in dairy that requires an enzyme in the small intestine called lactase.
-Some people, particularly ageing people, may produce little lactase.
+Some people, particularly aging people, may produce little lactase.
 They are lactase-deficient.
 Other people may have been born with a lactase deficiency.
 Some people tolerate raw dairy better than pasteurized dairy, which is depleted of enzymes during the processing.

-If you value your health, if you are not in good health, why not try avoiding dairy for a week, and then see how you feel?
-Dr. Peter D’Adamo, in his book “Eat Right 4 Your Type“, advises avoiding dairy, particularly if you have blood type A. On the other hand, blood type B is better able to digest dairy, particularly goat’s dairy or sheep dairy, according to blood type eating.
-Dr. Michael Klaper, MD, a vegan, describes why to avoid dairy in this two-minute video here.
+If you are not in good health, why not try avoiding dairy for a week, and then see how you feel?
+Dr. Peter D’Adamo, in his book “Eat Right 4 Your Type“, advises avoiding dairy, particularly if you have blood type O or A. This is also consistent with Dr. Michael Klaper, MD, a gung-ho vegan, who describes why to avoid dairy in this two-minute video here.

 Substitutes for dairy

 You can easily test your own sensitivity to all dairy.
 First, avoid all dairy for one to three weeks.
-Then try goat or sheep cheese, such as feta cheese, if available, else cow’s dairy.
+Then try goat or sheep dairy, such as feta cheese, if available, else cow’s dairy.
 Listen to your body.
 How do you respond?
 Does it cause you mucus in your sinus, indigestion, bloating, stomach pains, excess gas, constipation, or diarrhea?
 Even if you have drunk milk or eaten cheese since your childhood, you may still be sensitive or even intolerant to dairy without knowing it.

-If the dairy theory of strong bones were true, how do you explain the fact that in the countries where there is the greatest consumption of dairy (Scandinavia and North America), there is also the greatest incidence of weakened bones of ageing people?
+If the dairy theory of strong bones were true, how do you explain the fact that in the countries where there is the greatest consumption of dairy (Scandinavia and North America), there is also the greatest incidence of weakened bones of aging people?
 What about magnesium and other mineral deficiencies?

-Cow’s milk allergy the most common food allergy in children younger than five.
+Cow’s milk allergy is the most common food allergy in children younger than five.
 Sixty-five percent of adults are lactose-intolerant.
 Five reasons to do without dairy are here.

 Mother’s milk can be the best dairy.
 The human being is the only animal that drinks the milk of another species.
 We are also the only species that drinks milk after childhood.
 Is this what nature intended?

-Try cutting dairy for one to three weeks, and then see how you feel.
+You might try cutting dairy for one to three weeks, and then see how you feel.
 You have nothing to lose.
 You may gain health.
 Some people digest goat or sheep dairy, such as feta cheese, better than others.
 Others digest raw milk or fermented raw milk better than others.
 According to blood type eating, blood types A and O are the least apt to digest certain dairy, while blood types B and AB are the most apt to digest certain dairy.
 Listen to your body, and know yourself.

 Oski MD, Frank, “Don’t Drink Your Milk!“, Teach Services, 1993, review

-Epstein, MD, Dr. Sam, “What’s In Your Milk?“, Trafford Publishing, 2007
+Epstein, MD, Dr. Sam, “What’s In Your Milk?“, Trafford Publishing, 2007, related brief lecture

-Bateman, Brent, “Don’t Drink A1 Milk: The Type A1/A2 Milk Issue“, self-published, 2011,
+Bateman, Brent, “Don’t Drink A1 Milk: The Type A1/A2 Milk Issue“, self-published, 2011

-Cohen, Robert, “Milk – The Deadly Poison“, Argus Publishing, 2008
+Cohen, Robert, “Milk – The Deadly Poison“, Argus Publishing, 2008, presentation

 Davaasambuu & Sato: The possible role of female sex hormones in milk from pregnant cows in the development of breast, ovarian and corpus uteri cancers.
 Med Hypoth 2005;65(6):1028-37